-All lump sum death benefits are tax free if paid to a dependant for tax purposes or the member's estate where the beneficiaries are dependants of the member for tax purposes.
-Lump sum death benefits paid to nondependants for tax purposes or the member's estate to the extent the beneficiaries are not dependants for tax purposes, are taxed at different rates depending on whether the elements are from taxed or untaxed sources.
-For elements taxed in the Fund, the rate is the lower of the recipient's marginal tax rate and 15%, plus the Medicare levy.
-For elements untaxed in the Fund, (such as insurance proceeds), the rate is the lower of the recipient's marginal tax rate and 30%, plus the Medicare levy.
+Lump sum death benefits are tax free if paid to a dependant for tax purposes or the member's estate where the beneficiaries of the estate are dependants of the member for tax purposes.
+Lump sum death benefits paid to non-dependants for tax purposes or the member's estate to the extent the beneficiaries are not dependants for tax purposes, are taxed at different rates depending on whether the elements are from taxed or untaxed sources.
+For elements taxed in the fund, the rate is the lower of the recipient's marginal tax rate and 15%, plus the Medicare levy.
+For elements untaxed in the fund, the rate is the lower of the recipient's marginal tax rate and 30%, plus the Medicare levy.
 The trustee of the member's estate does not bear the Medicare levy.

-Tax on Terminal Illness benefits
+Tax payable on Terminal Illness benefits